ElmerCSC/elmerfem/elmerice/Tests/Hydro_Coupled/Readme.txt

-A few introductory runs to the double porous equivalent layer hydrological model launching the ElmerGrid command allow the build up of the mesh and the compilation of the code It is running as tha basal boundary condition of a small cube.
+A few introductory runs to the double porous equivalent layer hydrological model launching the ElmerGrid command allow the build up of the mesh and the compilation of the code It is running as the basal boundary condition of a small cube.

 The runs are :